nirmata/terraform-provider-nirmata/README.md

-# terraform-provider-nirmata
-Nirmata Terraform Provider
+# Terraform Provider for Nirmata